We Love to Stay in Touch.

 Thai Elephant Day is to educate people about these beautiful Species.

-Thai Elephant Day exists for three essential reasons.
-The first is to show to the people how great the elephants are to Thailand, the second is to show how Thailand depends on elephants and the third objective is to promote awareness protecting and to conserve the Thai elephant population.
+This day exists for three essential reasons.
+The first is to show to the Thai people how great the elephants are to Thailand, the second is to show how Thailand depends on elephants and the third objective is to promote awareness protecting and to conserve the Thai elephant population.

 Event - 33%